Presentation: Pregnancy in which the mother is diagnosed with, or is a known carrier of, a haemoglobinopathy disease

 What do you need to do?

-- Collect a detailed family, medical and clinical history from the couple if the mother is affected with sickle cell disease.
+- Collect a detailed family, medical and clinical history from the couple.

-- NHS England has published comprehensive guidelines on when to refer for molecular testing (see the sickle cell and thalassaemia antenatal laboratory handbook).
+- Comprehensive guidelines have been published around when to refer for molecular testing (see the sickle cell and thalassaemia antenatal laboratory handbook).
 This process is designed to identify couples at risk of severe haemoglobinopathies so that prenatal diagnosis can be performed in a timely fashion.

 - Follow local protocols to determine appropriate onward referral.

-- The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available.
+- The relevant team will refer to the National Genomic Test Directory eligibility criteria to determine which tests are available.
 The directory itself provides a list of all available tests.

 - Genomic testing options depend on the specific variant(s), but may include the below.